apache/trafficserver/doc/admin-guide/files/records.config.en.rst

     :overridable:

     A prefix for the file name to use to find an error template file.
-If set (not the empty string) this value and an underscore are predended to the file name to find in the template sets directory.
+If set (not the empty string) this value and an underscore are prepended to the file name to find in the template sets directory.
 See :ref:`body-factory`.

 .. ts:cv:: CONFIG proxy.config.body_factory.response_max_size INT 8192